solid/specification/CONTRIBUTING.md

 ## Contributions at source repository

-Technical reports published at this repository are intended to be read-only snapshots of the CG work items.
+Each CG work item has its own repository and any issues and PRs should be made at their source.

-Each work item may have its own original repository and any issues and PRs should be made there (instead of this repository `solid/specification`).
+The latest and persistent version of technical reports (see [publishing technical reports](#publishing-technical-reports) published at this repository are intended to be read-only snapshots of the CG work items.

 ## Creating and solving issues